georgeperez/titanpointe.org/resume.md

 ## Projects

-TITANPOINTE.ORG; Cabo Rojo, PR — 2016 – Present
+TITANPOINTE.ORG; Cabo Rojo, PR — 2016

 * Personal website.
 Used Jekyll to create and manage my website, and git hooks for deployment.

 * Created a dedicated page to solving SSH problems for UPRM macOS users trying to access the class enrollment system. **Received over 1000 visits per day** from **+600 users** during enrollment week of Spring 2017.

 * Learned HTML and CSS.
 Adapted Ruby and JavaScript code to use with this project.